The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: The case , new difficulties when and technical aspects of their resolution

-In this section we provide a brief description of the Allen--Cahn approach to the case $g \equiv 0$ of Theorem~\ref{thm:existence} (i.e.\ the existence of minimal hypersurfaces), and a more detailed overview of {\sc step(i), step (ii)} and {\sc step (iii)} above in the case $g >0$, highlighting the differences between that case and the case $g \equiv 0$.
+In this section we provide a brief description of the Allen--Cahn approach to the case $g \equiv 0$ of Theorem~\ref{thm:existence} (i.e.\ the existence of minimal hypersurfaces), and a more detailed overview of {\sc step(i), step (ii)} and {\sc step (iii)} above in the case $g >0$.